Hanna Hopko

-Hanna Hopko (Ганна Миколаївна Гопко; born 4 March 1982) is a Ukrainian politician and a former Member of Parliament and head of the committee on foreign affairs of Ukraine's Verkhovna Rada.
+Hanna Hopko (Ганна Миколаївна Гопко; born 4 March 1982) is a Ukrainian civil society leader and politician, a former Member of Parliament and head of the Committee on Foreign Affairs of Ukraine's Verkhovna Rada.
 She did not participate in the 2019 Ukrainian parliamentary election.

-Hopko is also a member of the executive committee of the National Council of Reforms and the Anti-Corruption Action Center (AntAC).
+She is the founder and Head of the Board of ANTS National Interests Advocacy Network, co-founder of the International Center for Ukrainian Victory, and Warsaw Security Forum International Advisory Council member.

+Hopko is an expert in advocacy, on Russian expansionism and hybrid warfare.
+She was one of the civic leaders of the EuroMaidan during Ukraine’s Revolution of Dignity.
+Hopko was elected to Parliament from the pro-European Self-Reliance Party in 2014 and later served as an independent MP.
+She has spoken on security issues at forums hosted by Canada, such as the 95th Rose-Roth Seminar of the Canadian NATO Parliamentary Association held in Kyiv and was the keynote speaker alongside Canada’s Foreign Minister Chrystia Freeland at the 2019 Ukraine Reform Conference in Toronto.
+She belongs to the Young Global Leaders Networks of World Economic Forum and Munich Security Conference.

 Early life and education

 Hopko was born 4 March 1982 in Hanachivka, Peremyshliany Raion, Lviv Oblast.
-In 2004, she received a MA in international journalism at Lviv University, PhD in Social Communications in 2009 and a CEP Diploma for achievements in ecological teaching from the Civic Education Project.
+In 2004, she received a MA in international journalism at Lviv University, a PhD in Social Communications in 2009 and a CEP Diploma for achievements in ecological teaching from the Civic Education Project.
 In 2008 she completed the Leadership Program in TC at Johns Hopkins Bloomberg School of Public Health.
 In 2009 she received a PhD in social communications at Taras Shevchenko National University of Kyiv.
 In 2012 she studied at the Ukrainian School of Political Studies.
 In 2017, she completed the program Transformational Leadership: Leadership at the Edge at Saïd Business School, University of Oxford.